Music sets an emotional scene, so getting the right music for your business is crucial.

 Get Legal and Licensed Music Streaming for Your Business

-Understanding the Legal Basis of Playing Music in a Commercial Setting
+Understanding the Legal Basis of Playing Background Music in a Commercial Setting

 Copyright laws are designed to protect both the creative work (the lyrics and musical composition of a song) and the recording of that work.

-If you’re playing music in a commercial setting, you’re technically distributing the song to a wide audience.
-It’s illegal to do so without a license, and the penalties can be steep.
+If you’re playing background music in a commercial setting, it's likely considered a public performance.
+It’s improper to do so without the appropriate licenses, and the penalties can be steep.

 Consequences of Violating Copyright

 The rights of musicians, songwriters, and publishers are enshrined in U.S. Copyright law.
-People who hold the copyright can control how and when their songs are played by others.
-If someone uses their work without permission, they can take the violator to court and sue for damages.
+Generally speaking, those who control music copyrights have a say in how and when their songs are played by others.
+If someone uses their work without permission (when required), the person or organization with the copyrights can take the alleged violator to court and sue for damages.

-Per copyright law, those damages can be not less than $750 or more than $30,000.
+Per copyright law, those damages may be between $750 and $30,000.
 Those fines apply per violation — which means per song played.
 If the courts determine that you’ve violated the law willfully, an additional charge of up to $150,000 could be added.

 PROs can (and do) file lawsuits to get damages from business owners.
 For example, a bar in Arkansas was sued by BMI in 2024 for playing songs without a license.
 The plaintiffs alleged that five songs were played without a license, and they said the decision to play the songs was willful.
-This case is still working through the courts, but it could cost the company thousands.
+This case is still working through the courts, but it could cost the bar thousands of dollars.

 Alternatives to Copyrighted Songs